JFritzle/Mapsforge-to-Tiles/README.md

   * When selecting "Hillshading on map", map and hillshading are rendered  into one single map.
 Flat area gets a medium shade of gray, while slopes get a darker or a brighter shade of gray depending on the angle of incidence of light.
 Thus map has a shade of gray everywhere.
   * When selecting "Hillshading as map", map and hillshading are rendered as two separate maps.
 Post-processing hillshading, gray value of flat area gets mapped to full transparency, darker gray values get mapped to transparency levels of black, brighter gray values get mapped to transparency levels of white.
 Thus the flatter the area, the more the original colors of the map shine through.
 Finally, hillshading as alpha-transparent overlay gets composed with map.
 [OpenTopoMap](https://opentopomap.org) uses this same hillshading technique.
 * Tiles range in x and y directions may be given as tile numbers or as coordinate values.
 Entered coordinate values are converted into tile numbers according to zoom level set, entered tile numbers are converted into coordinate values according to zoom level set.
 When changing the zoom level, the input values are retained, the converted values however are recalculated.
-For correlation between zoom level and corresponding tiles range and for conversion formulas used see https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames.
+For correlation between zoom level and corresponding tiles range and for conversion formulas used, see https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames.
-* When switch "Write tiles to files" is off, neither tiles are written nor an image is composed.
-This is for statistical purposes only.
-* When switch "After each server transaction wait for completion" is on, next request is not sent to tile server before previous request has been answered and rendered tile has been retrieved from tile server.
-This slows down the tile server avoiding parallel processing but allows to measure real time needed to render and retrieve one single tile.
-* When switch "Use concurrent connections to tile server" is on and switch "After each server transaction wait for completion" is off, the maximum processing speed is achieved.
-Requests are sent to server over multiple TCP connections, each one allowing the server to render one or more tiles in different threads according to its available resources.